52North/helgoland/README.md

 Configure your client in the settings.json in the root folder.
 Check this(link) site for the different configuration parameter in the settings.json.
 The main parameters are:

 * `defaultProvider` - this is the default selected provider, when the user starts the client
-* `restApiUrls` - this is a list of all supported providers by the client
+* `datasetApis` - this is a list of all supported providers by the client

 ## License